Seismic Wavefield Reconstruction based on Compressed Sensing using Data-Driven Reduced-Order Model: Results and Discussion

 \subsection{Reconstruction with noise-contaminated observation}

 The results of the seismic wavefield reconstruction are provided in this section.
 Observation noise $\mathbf{w}$ was added to the observation data $\mathbf{y}_p$ for reconstruction.
-The amplitude of additive noise for each component of observation data (each entry of $\mathbf{y}_p$) follows a normal distribution $\mathbf{w}\sim\mathcal{N}(0,10^{-8})$.
-This noise corresponds to $\sqrt{2}\times10^{-4}$ [m/s/s] on average, and it was added in the frequency domain.
+The amplitude of additive noise for each component of observation data (each entry of $\mathbf{y}_p$) follows a normal distribution $\mathbf{w}\sim\mathcal{N}(0,\sigma^2)$.
+In the present study, the variance of the noise component was set to $\sigma^2=1.0\times10^{-8}$.
+This is consistent with adding the white noise, the mean of which is $\sqrt{2}\times10^{-4}$ [m/s/s], in the Fourier spectrum.
+Although the presented results are limited to the reconstruction error (see Figure~\ref{eq:reconst}), the reconstruction with other noise levels of $\sigma^2=2.5\times10^{-9}$ and $\sigma^2=2.5\times10^{-8}$ were conducted.
 Figures~\ref{fig:PSDobserved_out_25-50} and \ref{fig:PSDobserved_in_25-50} show the frequency spectra of the noise-free and noise-contaminated observed signals.
 Note that the observation noise was added also to the observed signal in the UD direction.
 The noise level was set to high to emphasize the influence of the observation noise.
-Particularly, the noise level was severe in the case of the hypocentral region 2, and thus the PSD of acceleration of the reference data is too small to visualize in Fig.~\ref{fig:PSDobserved_in_25-50}.
+Particularly, the noise level was severe in the case of the hypocentral region 2, and thus, the PSD of acceleration of the reference data is too small to visualize in Figure~\ref{fig:PSDobserved_in_25-50}.

 In the case of noise-contaminated observations, the quality of the reconstructed wavefield is degraded, as shown in Figures~\ref{fig:wavefieldGP_out} and \ref{fig:wavefieldGP_in}.
-The GPR-based method obviously failed to reconstruct the wavefields for both case of the hypocentral regions, even though all available observation sites were used.
+The GPR-based method obviously failed to reconstruct the wavefields for both cases of the hypocentral regions, even though all available observation sites were used.
 On the other hand, the ROM-based method almost reproduces the wavefields consistent with the reference data.
-The ROM-based method utilizes the modes of the wavefield as prior information, and thus the present method is robust to observation noise.
+The ROM-based method utilises the modes of the wavefield as prior information, and thus, the present method is robust to observation noise.